Ferrum College: Ferrum College

-With the passing of Dr. Arthur, the ambitions of the Board of Trustees turned them to Dr. Joseph Hart for the eighth president.
-A historian and political scientist by training, Dr. Hart began his tenure by explaining to the board of trustees that Ferrum would continue to grow in academics but also as a cornerstone of the local community, likely a change brought about by Dr. Arthur's insistence that the faculty live within the bounds of the town.
+With the passing of Arthur, the ambitions of the board of trustees turned them to Joseph Hart for the eighth president.
+A historian and political scientist by training, Hart began his tenure by explaining to the board of trustees that Ferrum would continue to grow in academics, but also as a cornerstone of the local community, likely a change brought about by Arthur's insistence that the faculty live within the bounds of the town.

-Many of the junior colleges of the 1950s and 1960s began to transition either into the new Community College model or otherwise to transform into four-year colleges; Ferrum Junior College was in an increasingly untenable position.
-In response, the school moved to attract more faculty and programs until, in 1976, Ferrum received accreditation from the Southern Association of Colleges and Schools to operate as a four-year college, five years after it adopted its current name.
+Many of the junior colleges of the 1950s and 1960s began to transition either into the new community college model or otherwise to transform into four-year colleges; Ferrum Junior College was in an increasingly untenable position.
+In response, the school moved to attract more faculty and programs, until in 1976, Ferrum received accreditation from the Southern Association of Colleges and Schools to operate as a four-year college, five years after it adopted its current name.

 In 2020, this historic trend continued when Ferrum College received similar accreditation to confer graduate degrees.

-Today, Ferrum College offers bachelor's degrees in over fifty major degree programs and several graduate programs.
+Today, Ferrum College offers bachelor's degrees in over 50 major degree programs and several graduate programs.

 The college is affiliated with the Virginia Annual Conference of the United Methodist Church and the United Methodist Women of the Virginia Annual Conference.